-Google receives Google user data requests from government agencies inside and outside the U.S. These requests for information usual involve investigations in criminal activity, administrative agencies, courts and others.
+Google receives Google user data requests from government agencies inside and outside the U.S. These requests for information usually involve investigations into criminal activity, administrative agencies, courts and others.

 Does Google give information to the government?

 Google requires user data requests to be sent to Google directly where their legal team reviews each application.
-Requests are frequently pushed back when being too broad or don’t follow the correct process.
+Requests are frequently pushed back when they are too broad or don’t follow the correct process.
 So don’t be sloppy, be effective and specific in the data you ask.

 When submitting requests, it is crucial to satisfy Google’s legal requirements and policies.
 For Google to produce your request, submit the request in writing and signed by an authorised official of the requesting agency.
 Make sure your submission is issued under an appropriate law.
 If the user data request is too broad, Google may deny it.